On this page:

 Students who have commenced their Asian language study

-A provider may select a student for a supplementary amount for Asian language study if the student has already commenced their Asian language study, provided the student meets all of the eligibility criteria and such a selection is consistent with the provider’s OS‑HELP policy (see part 32.13).
-However, a provider must not select a student to receive a supplementary amount if the student has completed or discontinued the Asian language study for which a supplementary amount is being sought prior to or at the time that the student applies [HESA subsection 118-2(2)].
+A provider may select a student for a supplementary amount for Asian language study if the student has already commenced their Asian language study, provided the student meets all of the eligibility criteria and such a selection is consistent with the provider’s OS‑HELP policy [part 32.13].
+However, a provider must not select a student to receive a supplementary amount if the student has completed or discontinued the Asian language study in relation to the period for which a supplementary amount is being sought [HESA subsection 118-2(2)].

 Meeting the 0.125 EFTSL requirement